cjrt/godelizer/README.md

 <img width="1209" height="454" alt="godelproof" src="https://github.com/user-attachments/assets/dd318cf2-6f0a-47fa-964b-ce32435546b0" />

-In the 1920s, mathematicians around the world were racing to resolve three fundamental questions lying at the very heart of mathematics.

-Is mathematics complete?
-Can every true mathematical statement be proven from a finite set of axioms?

-Is mathematics consistent?
-Can the axioms of mathematics be guaranteed never to lead to a contradiction?

-Is mathematics decidable?
-Does there exist a procedure that can determine whether any given mathematical statement is provable from the axioms?

 Gödelizer is a program that assigns Gödel numbers to user input by encoding mathematical symbols and formulas as natural numbers.
 The specific numerical assignment of symbols is arbitrary: as long as every symbol is assigned a unique number, the encoding is valid.

 For example, assigning the Gödel number